tlswg/tls13-spec/draft-ietf-tls-tls13.md

   the appropriate prior version of TLS.

 extensions
-: Clients MAY request extended functionality from servers by sending data in the extensions field.
+: Clients request extended functionality from servers by sending data in the extensions field.
 The actual "Extension" format is defined in {{hello-extensions}}.
 {:br }